2018ik/2018ik.github.io/_wiki/church.markdown

 The church has universal and local aspects.
 In Revelation, we see the universal church expressed locally in seven churches.
 The reality is the Body of Christ, but the manifestation of the Body requires the local churches.

 For example, a carpenter can build a chair, and design the concept with its color, material and style.
-If we ask them to show us the chair, they need a physical chair that is built - a practical expression of the chair.
+If they are asked to show us the chair, they need a physical chair that is built - a practical expression of the chair.
 This is the local church.
-By seeing the physical chair, we can see the expression of the carpenter's design, which would be universal church in this analogy.
+By seeing the physical chair, the carpenter's design is expressed.
+This is the expression of the universal church.

 ## Etymology